 Prophylactics are essential because it is impossible to avoid every single mosquito bite, no matter how diligent you are.
 However, it's a good idea to avoid bites wherever possible even if you are on medication, especially as there are other mosquito-borne diseases in Africa that are not covered by anti-malaria pills.

 Although most upmarket safari lodges provide mosquito nets, it's always a good idea to bring one with you.
-They're light, and easy to fit into your luggage.
+They're light and easy to fit into your luggage.
 Choose one impregnated with insect repellent, or spray yourself and your room every night before you go to sleep.
 Mosquito coils are also highly effective and burn for up to eight hours.

 Anti-malaria pills work by killing malaria parasites at an early stage of development.
 However, while they certainly reduce the risk of contracting malaria dramatically, none of the prophylactics listed above are 100% effective.
-Therefore, it is very important to recognise the symptoms of malaria, so that if you do contract it, you can seek treatment as quickly as possible.
+Therefore, it is very important to recognize the symptoms of malaria, so that if you do contract it, you can seek treatment as quickly as possible.

-This article was updated by Jessica Macdonald on September 1st 2016.
+This article was updated by Jessica Macdonald.